 It doesn’t help that:

-- Narcissists have an uncanny and almost supernatural ability to detect insecurity in others and zero on the anxiety and fears driving the insecurity.
-A narcissist ex’s ability to hijack others’ anxiety and fears leaves the anxiously or fearfully insecure vulnerable to being used and abused.
+2. Narcissists have an uncanny and almost supernatural ability to detect insecurity in others and zero on the anxiety and fears driving the insecurity.
+A narcissist ex’s ability to hijack others’ anxiety and fears leaves someone who is anxiously or fearfully insecure vulnerable to being used and abused.

 So when a client comes to me and says, “Yangki, I am emotionally, mentally and physically exhausted, tired and worn out, help me out”, it makes sense that they are.